 SECTION 5

-For trapped-ion and neutral-atom quantum computers, ultra-high vacuum is the operational environment of computation, not merely a peripheral requirement.
+For trapped-ion and neutral-atom quantum computers, ultra-high vacuum (UHV) is the operational environment of computation, not merely a peripheral requirement.
+A single collision between a qubit and stray gas molecule can end the calculation. |

 | Pressure | Classification | Quantum System Use |